AdobeDocs/marketo-learn.en/help/dynamic-chat/meeting-booking.md

 ---
-title: Enable your leads book meetings with your sales
+title: Enable your leads to book meetings with your sales
 description: Accelerate connect with sales for those leads from target accounts through chat conversations.
 role: User
 level: Beginner